MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/analytics-predictive-work-duration.md

 # Predictive work duration reports (Preview)

-Dispatchers often assign a fixed duration for a job type, despite various factors that may impact the time required to complete the work.
+Dispatchers often assign a fixed duration for a job type, despite various factors that may have an effect on the time required to complete the work.
 Using a fixed duration can potentially cause cascading delays or lower utilization, reducing the overall effectiveness of scheduling.

 With predictive work duration, dispatchers can predict the duration of a booking or requirement, based on various factors.